Ardkil/PX4AutopilotSimCamera-in-python-without-ros/README.md

 # PX4/Gazebo Camera Python Setup Guide

-This guide explains how to set up a Python virtual environment that can stream gazebo topics.
+This guide explains how to set up a Python virtual environment that can stream gazebo topics in WSL2 Ubuntu or Ubuntu.

 ---